+(1) Certified that out of the Loan of Rs ng the yearan amount of nich it was sanctioned, and that the balance ofhas been surrendered to the

-(2) Certified that I have satisfied myself that the conditions on which the loan was sanctioned have been duly fulfilled/are being fulfilled and that I have exercised the following checks to see that the money was actually spent for the purpose for which the loan was made.
+(2) Certified that I have satisfied myself that the conditions on wlfulfilled/are being fulfilled and that I have exercised the following spent for the purpose for which the loan was made.

 Kinds of checks exercised

+1.

+2.

+3.

+4.

+Signature Designation Date